Although the whole TIE experience is new to Brits, the TIE card has been around for a long time.

 Where do you apply for your TIE card?

-Before you can get a TIE card, you will need to make a formal application for residency, either via the Spanish Embassy or Consulate in your home country, or in some cases they can be applied for in Spain.
+Before you can get a TIE card, you will need to make a formal application for a visa/residency, either via the Spanish Consulate in your home country, or in some cases they can be applied for in Spain.
 Once your application has been approved, you will then need to visit the Foreigner’s Office ‘extranjeria’ at the National Police to formalise your application and apply to be issued with the TIE card.

 What do you need to make an application?